-The New Jersey Institute of Technology’s Online MBA program sent me this infographic entitled “Data Mining and Decision Support Systems“, in which the university describes big data and data mining as the new way of carrying out market research.
+The New Jersey Institute of Technology’s Online MBA program sent me this infographic entitled “Data Mining and Decision Support Systems“, in which the university describes big data and data mining as the new way of carrying out Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... research.
 As a matter of fact, data mining isn’t new – I first heard about it in the 1990s when it started to become fashionable, namely in the Banking industry – and it is not directed at “new data” but “existing data” as is described in the infographic.

 If data mining (or even Big data for that matter) per se isn’t innovative, massive open databases, and unstructured data like those gathered by Facebook and Google actually are the new kids on the block.
 NJIT even heralds these new giants as the future major players of the data mining industry.
 To an extent they already are.

 And true enough, data mining is bound to become, at last, a major player in the Marketing field for the years to come: when it comes to clients … and prospective customers alike (that’s the real novel aspect of it, we can now gather information about clients to be).

 Yet, many challenges will have to be overcome by businesses which want to benefit from this new wave of market research brought by the big data era: